macchiato-dev/ristretto/prosemirror-custom-schema.md

         if ($from.pos !== state.selection.$to.pos) {
           return true
         } else if ($from.parent.type.name === 'objVal' && $from.parentOffset === 1) {
-          return true
+          // TODO: if both key and value are empty, delete the entire node return true
         } else if ($from.parent.type.name === 'objKey' && $from.parentOffset === 1) {
           const tr = state.tr